 Last but not least, there are Climbing Hydrangeas.
 This vining plant has aerial roots that can attach to materials on its own so no trellis is necessary.
 The blooms are a cream color and are lacecap in form.

 Encourage flowering by fertilizing with a low nitrogen, high phosphorus fertilizer (number above 30).
 Stop all fertilizer applications by August 15th; this will help acclimate the plant for winter.

 Adding a four inch layer of organic mulch around the base of the plant will help protect it from winter damage.
 This isn’t as necessary here in Central Arkansas as in more northern climates.
 If you choose to mulch the plant, do so around November 30, and then remove in late winter.
 Once growth emerges in the spring, prune back old branches, about an inch above where new growth is present.

 Here in Arkansas, all hydrangeas are going to do best with some afternoon shade, although as mentioned above, the paniculatas and quercifolias can take more sun.
 With the exception of quercifolia, all of the hydrangeas prefer to have rich, well drained, moist soil and part-sun.
 As mentioned above, the quercifolias do not like “wet feet” and do fine in drier soil.

 What is part-sun anyway?
 Hydrangeas and other plants that like part-sun do best planted in areas that get morning sun and afternoon shade or dappled sun all day long.

 So which one is right for your landscape?
 When picking out plants, take into account the mature size of the plant, bloom color, leaf texture, and sun and soil requirements.
-Keep in mind that it’s better to choose the plant that works best for the site and have a healthy plant than choosing the plant that you like the best and have struggle in the chosen site.
+Choose the plant that works best for the site and enjoy a healthy plant.
+It’s much easier than choosing the plant that you like the best and watching it struggle in the chosen site.
 Current Inventory